Leggi questo post in: Italiano

 It can be tricky to line up the curved fabric with the straight waistband, especially with larger sizes, so I suggest in this case to mark the fabric and elastic into eighths, not just fourths.
 Once you have them marked into fourths, just fold the fabric/elastic so that two adjacent pins are meeting and place another pin on the fold, as shown by the arrow in the picture above.

 Match up the pins marking the eights on both the fabric and elastic, and pin them together, right sides facing.
 Match the front and back points of the elastic with the grain of the fabric, NOT on the diagonal bias.
-I haven’t talked about bias yet, but you can get the idea from how the squares on the fabric above are arranged compared to the position of the back elastic seam.
+If you don’t know what bias is, read this lesson of mine, What is Fabric Bias?
+You can get the idea from how the squares on the fabric above are arranged compared to the position of the back elastic seam.

 If you are sewing a two-layer skirt, match up the pins on the two fabrics and sew the top edge together with a 1/2 cm seam allowance.
 If they are first joined, it will be much easier to sew them to the elastic band.